 At the onset of the ESI program, SEM principles were still evolving in the marketplace.
 A key innovation involved establishing an MT&R process to help ensure consistency and transparency in the methods used for estimating O&M and behavior-based savings, and for the treatment of capital projects and non-routine changes with project measurement boundaries.
 This methodology is documented in BPA’s ESI Monitoring, Targeting, and Reporting Reference Guide, now in its fifth edition.
 The Cadmus impact evaluation provided an objective validation of these methodologies.

 Another innovative approach was the multi-year nature of the HPEM engagement (options included three- or five-year contracts).
 HPEM engagements longer than one year benefit both participants and the ESI program by increasing the magnitude and reliability of energy savings.
-ESI has combined an intensive, standardized first year curriculum with a lighter, targeted approach in the following years to maximum the investment of both program and participant staff.
-Longer HPEM engagements increase program delivery costs, but the investment is worthwhile, especially if the reliability of energy savings is compared to the lesser reliability of energy savings measured over shorter engagements.
+ESI has combined an intensive, standardized first year curriculum with a lighter, targeted approach in the following years to maximize the investment of both program and participant staff.
+Longer HPEM engagements increase program delivery costs, but the investment is worthwhile, especially if the increased magnitude and reliability of energy savings is considered in the assessment.

 The panel that designated this case study consisted of:

 - Brian Smith from the Pacific Gas and Electric Company

 - Marsha Walton from the New York State Energy, Research and Development Authority